 A good way of keeping members on your side is to foster loyalty.
-Consider creating a loyalty scheme where members are offered awards for visiting a certain number of times, for example a free drink at the bar when they visit, free rounds of golf or complementary visitors passes.
+Consider creating a loyalty scheme where members are offered awards for visiting a certain number of times, for example, a free drink at the bar when they visit, free rounds of golf or complementary visitors passes.
 The latter is also a great way of introducing new people into your golf club too.

 Instead of using a loyalty scheme you may decide to offer those benefits mentioned above to those who refer their friends to your club only.
-This is likely to be at a less-frequent rate than using a loyalty card scheme, costing you less money in the long-term so is more suited to those with a smaller budget.
+This is likely to be at a less-frequent rate than using a loyalty card scheme, costing you less money in the long-term so it is more suited to those with a smaller budget.
 Either way, using a referral or loyalty scheme should be an essential business expense that will help generate extra revenue in the long run.

 Tailoring to your market

-You should hopefully by now have a rough idea of whether the people coming through your doors are members or not, but you need to look further into the information to gain real benefit.
-What are the ages of your clients and how far are they travelling to get to you?
+You should hopefully by now have a rough idea of whether the people coming through your doors are members or not, but you need to look further into the information to gain a real benefit.
+What are the ages of your clients and how far are they traveling to get to you?
 Understanding more about your member’s lifestyles will enable you to tailor your business to your client’s needs.
 For example, older members may be retired and can play longer games without rushing.
 However, younger members may well benefit from a shorter game of 90 minutes which would fit in better with their busy lives.

 Effective email marketing can encourage people to visit your golf club, but first off, you need to capture your visitors’ email addresses.
 So how do you do this without it feeling intrusive?
 One of the easiest ways we find is to offer something in return for the information.
-If your customers feel that they are getting something free they are more likely to view the idea favourably.
+If your customers feel that they are getting something free they are more likely to view the idea favorably.
 You may have to be a little persuasive but it should never feel forced.

 Target non-members and ask them if they would like a free round of golf on their birthday.
 Usually, this is enough to pique their interest and get the information you require.
-Take down their name, address, date of birth and email address and ask if you can contact them with offers and deals.
+Takedown their name, address, date of birth and email address and ask if you can contact them with offers and deals.
 Chances are they will say yes, but if they’re not keen, don’t hassle them.
 That is one sure-fire way to lose custom.
-If your visitor is more than happy to let you contact them then ensure that you send a personalised follow-up email thanking them for their visit to your golf course.
+If your visitor is more than happy to let you contact them then ensure that you send a personalized follow-up email thanking them for their visit to your golf course.
 Being courteous and using the person’s name shows an interest in them and studies have found that this is more likely to gain a positive response.

 Now that you’ve opened a communication channel with your potential customer you can also send them details on upcoming offers and events at your golf course to try and tempt them back in.
 For added benefit make these deals only available to those who sign up to email notifications.
 When your existing members get wind of these offers they are likely to sign up too, making your job of targeting your customers simpler.